LucasDelfino92/morrowindsharp/addendum.md

 # DISCLAIMER

 The guide presented here is an extension to the [**Main**](https://github.com/Sigourn/morrowind-sharp/blob/master/main.md) Morrowind# guide.
 It includes optional mods that are not present in **Main** for the sake of streamlining.
 Feel free to follow this guide in parallel to the main document, or, if you wish, follow it after finishing the main document.
-The correct mod order and load order, as well as slightly different **Finishing touches** instructions will be found at the end of this guide.

 # MORROWIND# ADDENDUM